-Chestnut flour, made from grinding chestnuts dried in the smoke over a chestnut wood fire, was used in pastas, cakes, breads and pastries.
-Native Americans made a mixture of ground corn and ground chestnuts, which they wrapped in corn husks and boiled to make a simple bread.
+Chestnut flour, made from grinding chestnuts that were dried in the smoke over a chestnut wood fire, was used in pasta, cakes, bread, and pastries.
+Native Americans made a mixture of ground corn and ground chestnuts, which they wrapped in corn husks and boiled to make simple bread.
 It makes a rich addition to necci, a popular chestnut flour crepe.
-Chestnut flour gnocci is filled with cheese or chestnut puree.
-Castagnaccio is a famous Tuscan cake made with chestnut flour, olive oil, pine nuts, rosemary and raisins.
+Chestnut flour gnocchi is filled with cheese or chestnut puree.
+Castagnaccio is a famous Tuscan cake made with chestnut flour, olive oil, pine nuts, rosemary, and raisins.
 Chestnut polenta, where ground chestnuts were substituted for ground corn, was one of the foods that the people of the mountains depended upon during winter and hard times.
 It is said that during World War II, the entire population of Corsica survived off chestnut flour.

-Chestnut flour adds a sweet flavor to cakes, pastries, breads, pancakes and pastas.
+Chestnut flour adds a sweet flavor to cakes, pastries, bread, pancakes, and pasta.
 If dried fruit is added to the chestnut bread it is known as ‘Lavish’.
-It can be used as a 100% substitute for flour, which makes it cakes very dense, at is gluten free.
-It can also be mixed with other flours in 25:75 or 50:50 (chestnut flour: wheat flour) ratio to add the sweet smoky chestnut flavor.
+It can be used as a 100% substitute for flour, which makes it cakes very dense and gluten-free.
+It can also be mixed with other flours in a 25:75 or 50:50 (chestnut flour: wheat flour) ratio to add the sweet smoky chestnut flavor.

-Dried chestnut flakes are an excellent addition to muesli, granola or other breakfast cereals that has been served for centuries.
+Dried chestnut flakes are an excellent addition to muesli, granola, or other breakfast cereals that have been served for centuries.